Private, In-Home Tutoring in Spring Valley, Illinois

-SchoolTutoring Academy’s tutoring programs for Spring Valley students start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
-Our flagship tutoring programs are available starting at $199.99/month (about $25/hour) which include regular one-on-one tutoring, academic mentorship, bi-monthly progress reports, learning profiles, and parental conference calls.
+Get started with SchoolTutoring Academy’s tutoring programs for Spring Valley, Illinois students.
+Start with a FREE ACADEMIC ASSESSMENT with an Academic Director.
+Our flagship tutoring programs are available starting at $199.99/month (about $25/hour)

 Both Spring Valley District and Hall High School District follows the Illinois Learning Standards curriculum, which are rigorous standards, intended to ensure that students will be competitive after graduation, whether they enter the workforce directly, pursue post-secondary education, or enter military service.
 The curriculum emphasizes science literacy and technology skills, as well as critical thinking, critical reading, analytical writing, and strong communication skills.
 The ability to collaborate, think creatively, and communicate effectively with different groups of people are also important college and career preparedness standards that the districts use.